-Deposits claims include deposits placed with another financial institution and intragroup deposits claims, where there is evidence of deposit and are not represented by negotiable securities, including non-negotiable certificates of deposit.
+Deposits claims include deposits placed by the ADI with another financial institution that is not represented by negotiable securities.
+Includes non-negotiable certificates of deposit and intra-group deposits.
 Deposit claims may only be reported against the following counterparty sectors:

 - Banks: related offices;

-- Banks: central banks;
+- Banks: central banks:

 - Banks: other; and

 - Non-bank financial institutions.